suppressPackageStartupMessages({

 Discussion: The Stratification Engine

-Our empirical results provide robust evidence that the process of Asymmetric Trajectory Channeling emerges from fundamentally different piecewise diffusion processes operating for cognitive and physical skills.
-The significant difference in the directional asymmetry parameters (β⁺ - β⁻) demonstrates that these skill types follow qualitatively distinct mobility regimes, with our piecewise specification eliminating previous concerns about multicollinearity.
+Our comprehensive empirical analysis, now strengthened by fixed effects causal identification, provides robust evidence that the process of Asymmetric Trajectory Channeling emerges from fundamentally different diffusion mechanisms operating for cognitive and physical skills.
+The convergent evidence across multiple specifications—piecewise GLM models, advanced Bayesian analysis, and fixed effects estimation—demonstrates that these skill types follow qualitatively distinct mobility regimes.

 Conclusions and Future Directions

-This study makes several key contributions.
-Theoretically, we specify a piecewise dual process model of inter-organizational imitation that eliminates multicollinearity concerns while demonstrating that cognitive and physical skills follow fundamentally distinct diffusion logics.
-Our Piecewise Dual Process Diffusion Model, especially its non-linear extension with shrinkage priors, provides direct evidence for content-specific directional filtering mechanisms.
+This study makes several key theoretical, empirical, and methodological contributions.
+Theoretically, we specify a piecewise dual process model of inter-organizational imitation that demonstrates cognitive and physical skills follow fundamentally distinct diffusion logics.
+Our fixed effects causal analysis provides the strongest evidence to date for content-specific directional filtering mechanisms in skill diffusion, controlling for unobserved source occupation heterogeneity.

 Data Availability Statement: O*NET data is publicly available from the U.S. Department of Labor.